IGS/portal_client/README.md

 Users can see verbose additional information when executing portal_client by passing the `--debug` option.
 This will typically result in a large amount of output and can be used to trace where problems may be occuring.
-This output is frequently used by developers when troubleshooting.